 This spectacular archaeological site has a collection of medieval ecclesiastical buildings made out of limestone during the Golden Vale.

 The 12th-century tower is one of the oldest surviving buildings, and the surrounding Cormac Chapel is also one of the 1st few grandest churches ever built in the Romanesque style.
 We had a lovely time walking the grounds, with its towering walls, huge outdoor cemetery space, and looking beyond, the acres and acres of plains.
-This is indeed one of the highest points in the Rock of Cashel.
+This is indeed one of the highest points on the Rock of Cashel.

 A nice place to recommend for a quick bite around here is at the Rock House restaurant.
-Lovely affordable food in a cosy 2 storey place, and I had a big shepherd’s pie with a seafood stew with it.
+Lovely affordable food in a cozy 2 story place, and I had a big shepherd’s pie with a seafood stew with it.
 The food was so good that I finished it all and couldn’t really do much walking after that.

 2. Slaned at the magnificent Slane Castle

 Some call it a castle, I call it home.

-Standing outside, you will be able to see the large expanse of land that is used to host big big concerts like the Rolling Stones and U2 with over 90,000 people in this premise.
+Standing outside, you will be able to see the large expanse of land that is used to host big concerts like the Rolling Stones and U2 with over 90,000 people on this premise.
 MADNESS!